zhoukekestar/form-json/README.md

 # FQA
-* What we don't support ?
+* Q: What we don't support ?
   * Do not support fill null in array.
     ```html
     <input name="a.0" value="0">